Wednesday, April 14, 2010

 Aykroyd took their two Saturday Night Live characters Jake and Elwood Blues and along with the director John Landis developed them into a large scale musical/comedy film.
 Aykroyd's idea of having two white guys dressed in black suits and wearing sunglasses is supposed to be the ultimate in hipster cool.
-Landis must have seen that Belushi and Aykroyd doing this extended SNL sketch wouldn't hold up for a two hour film so he loaded the film with large scale car chases and building destruction sight gags to keep the audience interested.
+Even so Landis must have known that Belushi and Aykroyd doing this extended SNL sketch wouldn't hold up for a two hour film so he loaded the film with large scale car chases and destruction sight gags to keep the audience interested.

 Then there are the two stars of The Blues Brothers, John Belushi and Dan Aykroyd.
 I would never argue that Belushi and Aykroyd couldn't be funny, but something about their movies always rang a little hollow.
-Once Belushi stumbled onto his Blutto character from Animal House, he repeated that character in a couple of films until it got completely tiresome.
+Once Belushi stumbled onto his Blutto character from Animal House, he repeated that character constantly until it got completely tiresome.
 Belushi tried to move away from the Blutto character in a couple of films.
 However his actual performing skills outside of sketch comedy seemed pretty limited.
 Dan Aykroyd probably had more of a commitment to this project and an acting career in general but he's not really much better.

 So what is the reason to watch The Blues Brothers?
 It's the car chases.
 This is probably one of the few films where car chases were filmed on a massive scale.
 Demolishing a real shopping mall with real cars and the amazing amount of cars crashed on an Illinois freeway and in Chicago is something to see.